 Environmental Protection Agency (EPA).

-This regulation establishes a tolerance for residues of fluridone in or on cotton gin byproducts.
-SePRO Corporation requested the tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of fluridone in or on avocados, mandarins, pomegranates, pistachios, and the stone fruit group (crop group 12).
+SePRO Corporation requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info

 Michael Goodis, Registration Division (7505P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460-0001; main telephone number: (703) 305-7090; email address: RDFRNotices@epa.gov.

 End Further Info